History of Paris FC: Foundation and split (1969–1972)

+Pierre Bellemare, who appealed for the creation of an elite football team in Paris.

 In January 1969, the French Football Federation (FFF) launched a project to create a major club in Paris, since the French capital did not have an elite football team, by establishing a dedicated committee led by Fernand Sastre, Henri Patrelle, and Guy Crescent.
 The following month, the FFF launched a public campaign, distributing ballots via the press and in Paris-region stadiums with the slogan: "Yes to a great football club in Paris".
 Citizens were invited to suggest names and return the forms.
 Over 60,000 responses were received, and the name "Paris Football Club" (or "Football-Club de Paris") emerged as the most popular.
 On 5 July, the first general assembly of Paris FC was held, although the club remained a "virtual" entity, lacking a team or a stadium during the 1969–70 season, two presidents were named: Guy Crescent and Pierre-Étienne Guyot, a former vice-president of Racing Club de France.
 The two alongside Henri Patrelle were stuck with a problem related to the financing of the project until they met Real Madrid president Santiago Bernabéu.
 The latter told them that starting a subscription campaign was the best solution.

 Seeking entry to Division 1, Paris FC approached CS Sedan Ardennes for a merger, but Sedan — already wary from a past failed merger with Racing — refused.
 With the FFF under pressure to revive elite football in Paris, they went looking in the second division and, subsequently, merged with Stade Saint-Germain to form Paris Saint-Germain.
 For the first time in French football history, the fans had financially contributed to the creation of a football club.